 Type 1 diabetes develops when the cells in your pancreas that make insulin (beta cells) are destroyed by your body's immune system.
 The reasons why your body’s immune system does this aren’t fully understood at present, but it's possible that environmental or genetic factors may trigger the attack.

 Your GP will ask about your symptoms and examine you.
 You’re likely to have a number of tests, including:

 If your urine tests positively for ketones and you have a raised blood glucose level, this suggests a diagnosis of type 1 diabetes.

 If you're diagnosed with type 1 diabetes, you will usually be referred to a clinic that has nurses and doctors who specialise in treating diabetes.

 There isn't a cure for type 1 diabetes but you can control it with medicines and lifestyle changes.
 You will need to monitor your blood glucose level carefully.

-Type 1 diabetes is controlled by giving your body insulin.
-This helps glucose to be absorbed into your cells and converted into energy, which stops it building up in your blood.
+Type 1 diabetes is controlled by taking insulin.
+This helps glucose to be absorbed into your cells where it’s converted into energy, which stops it building up in your blood.